bgilmer77/HowTo-Configure-OpenVAS/kali-openvas-howto.md

 **Disable GNOME desktop screen saver and sleep mode**

-During long-running OpenVAS scans, we found that the sleep mode paused the scans, which was unacceptable for unattended scanning.
+During long-running scans we found that the sleep mode paused the scans.
+This was quite frustrating.
+One would assume that a scan would need to run for several hours, but when you came back you would find that the scan had pauses, and needed to be restarted.
+This proved to be unacceptable When scanning a large number of systems.
-We also preferred to turn off the screen manually rather than having the system go into screen saver mode.
+The instructions below also turn off the screen saver because we preferred not to have the screen go blank during long-running scans.
+If you prefer not to disable the screen saver, then omit the instructions in this section referring to "blanking" the screen.

 Note that if you are still logged in as `root` but have created a normal user by following the instructions above, you should now log in as that normal user so that the changes below are put into effect for that user.